 Built by the Whitcomb Locomotive Works (S/N 60105) at Rochelle, Illinois, in August of 1941.
 The locomotive is powered by two Caterpillar D17000 diesel engines rated at 180 horsepower each.
 Built as the Day & Zimmerman (ammunitions contractor) no. 4-44, the engine was then transferred to the U.S. Army as no. 7308.
 Later the engine was sold to McGraw Construction, then to Chicago Gravel Company in South Elgin, Illinois, as no. 509.
 The engine then went to the Port Of Indiana as no. 1776 and painted in a red, white and blue scheme for the nation's bicentennial.
 The engine then came to our museum in North Judson in 1988 and is on loan from Mike Skomac.
 This locomotive is currently out of service.

 Calumet Steel EMC Model 40

 One of only 11 EMC Model 40 locomotives ever produced, this four-wheel, rigid frame diesel locomotive (S/N 1835) is sometimes referred to as a "critter".
 The small, switcher-type locomotive was donated by Calumet Steel in Chicago Heights, Illinois, in the fall of 2000.
 The locomotive is powered by two Detroit Diesel 6-71 engines and is currently non-operational, but can be restored given enough time and money.
-The switcher serves as the museum's rolling billboard.
+The switcher previously served as the museum's rolling billboard.
 In 2013, the locomotive was moved and placed on display on our caboose track.